How Often Do Motor Vehicle Accidents Lead To Injury?

 Driving Speed

 If you’re a driver, you most likely know how speed can increase the risk of an accident and injuries.
-An estimated 300,595 people were harmed in speeding-related accidents, accounting for 13% of all injuries.
+Speeding-related accidents contribute to thousands of preventable injuries each year.

 Another study suggested that speeds are directly linked to the likelihood of an accident and its severity.
 In particular, a 1% increase in mean speed raises the risk of serious injuries by 3% and the probability of a fatal car accident by 4%.
 Nevertheless, speed isn’t the only factor.
 You should also understand that even a low-speed collision can result in severe, incapacitating injuries or, worse, fatalities.